syedashar1/my-linkedin-clone/README.md

 ## Description
-This is the ReactJS LinkedIn Clone, perfect by Ashar.
+This is the ReactJS LinkedIn Clone by Ashar.